thetizzo/git-cop/README.md

   like editors or other tools one choose to do their work.
 For team consistency, use a continuous integration build server instead.

-### Pull Requests
+### Code Reviews

-- Keep pull requests short and easy to review:
+- Keep code reviews short and easy to review:
-  - Provide a high level overview that answers *why* the pull request is necessary.
+  - Provide a high level overview that answers *why* the code review is necessary.
-  - Provide a link to the issue/task that prompted the pull request (if any).
+  - Provide a link to the issue/task that prompted the code review (if any).
   - Provide screenshots/screencasts if possible.
-  - Ensure commits within the pull request are related to the purpose of the pull request.
+  - Ensure commits within the code review are related to the purpose of the code review.
-  - [Prefer pull requests with ~250 lines or less](https://is.gd/l5bcij) in order to keep the quality of the code review and defect detection high.
+  - [Prefer code reviews with ~250 lines or less](https://is.gd/l5bcij) in order to keep the quality of the code review and defect detection high.
   - Avoid working on a large issue without getting feedback first in order to not overwhelm/surprise the maintainers.
 More discussion up front will help ensure your work has a higher chance of acceptance.
-- Review and rebase pull requests quickly:
+- Review and rebase code reviews quickly:
   - Maintain a consistent but reasonable pace -- Review morning, noon, and night.
-  - Avoid letting pull request linger more than a day.
+  - Avoid letting code review linger more than a day.
 Otherwise, you risk hampering moral and diminishing the productivity of the team.
 - Use emojis to help identify the types of comments added during the review process:
   - Generally, an emoji should prefix all feedback.
 Format: `<emoji> <feedback>`.
-  - :tea: (`:tea:`) - Signifies you are reviewing the pull request.
+  - :tea: (`:tea:`) - Signifies you are reviewing the code review.
 This is *non-blocking* and is meant to be informational.
-Useful when reading over a pull request with a large number of commits, reviewing complex code, requires additional testing by the reviewer, etc.
+Useful when reading over a code review with a large number of commits, reviewing complex code, requires additional testing by the reviewer, etc.
   - :star: (`:star:`) - Signifies code that is liked, favorited, remarkable, etc. This feedback is *non-blocking* and is always meant to be positive/uplifting.
   - :information_source: (`:information_source:`) - Signifies informational feedback that is
     *non-blocking*.
-Can also be used to let one know you are done reviewing but haven't approved yet (due to feedback that needs addressing), rebasing a pull request and then merging, waiting for a blocking pull request to be resolved, status updates to the pull request, etc.
+Can also be used to let one know you are done reviewing but haven't approved yet (due to feedback that needs addressing), rebasing a code review and then merging, waiting for a blocking code review to be resolved, status updates to the code review, etc.
   - :thought_balloon: (`:thought_balloon:`) - Signifies inquisitive intent that is *non-blocking*.
     Useful when asking questions and/or probing deeper into implementation details to learn more.
   - :abc: (`:abc:`) - Signifies detection of a mispelling with suggested correction.
 This is